Overview of the Beckman Institute

 The Institute's primary mission is to foster interdisciplinary work of the highest quality, transcending many of the limitations inherent in traditional university organizations and structures.
 The Institute was founded on the premise that reducing the barriers between traditional scientific and technological disciplines can yield research advances that more conventional approaches cannot.

-- Beckman Institute research is focused around four research themes:
+- Beckman Institute research is focused around three research themes:

 - Integrative Imaging

-More than 1,500 researchers from 43 University of Illinois departments as far-ranging as psychology, computer science, electrical engineering, physics, chemistry, and bioengineering comprising 13 Beckman Institute groups, work within and across these overlapping areas.
-The building is magnificent and offers more than 200 offices; specialized, state-of-the-art laboratories and other facilities; and meeting areas.
+Researchers from University of Illinois departments as far-ranging as psychology, computer science, electrical engineering, physics, chemistry, and bioengineering make up Beckman Institute groups.
+The building offers more than 200 offices; specialized, state-of-the-art laboratories and other facilities; and meeting areas.

 The 313,000 square foot building was made possible by a generous gift from U of I alumnus and founder of Beckman Instruments, Inc., Arnold O. Beckman, and his wife Mabel M. Beckman, with a supplement from the State of Illinois.
 Additionally, the Arnold and Mabel Beckman Foundation provides ongoing financial assistance for various Institute and campus programs.
 Daily operating expenses of the Institute are funded by the state and its research programs are mainly supported by external funding from the federal government, corporations, and foundations.